-For the full text of the OECD Guidelines, visit the National Contact Point for the OECD Guidelines.
+For the complete overview of the OECD Guidelines, see the National Contact Point for the OECD Guidelines.

 Sustainability Reporting Guidelines

-The Global Reporting Initiative (GRI) is an independent institute that has adopted general guidelines on sustainability reporting.
+The Global Reporting Initiative (GRI) is an independent institute that has general guidelines on sustainability reporting.
 Your business can use these guidelines to communicate the success of your business based on sustainability reporting.
-GRI has produced a handbook to help small and medium-sized enterprises (SMEs) apply the GRI guidelines.
+GRI offers a handbook to help small and medium-sized enterprises (SMEs) apply the GRI guidelines.

 The criteria of the Transparency Benchmark correspond to those of the Global Reporting Initiative, the Integrated Reporting Council, the OECD Guidelines and EU Directive 2014/95/EU on the disclosure of non-financial and diversity information.